 - Sear: In a large cast iron skillet over medium-high heat, heat a few generous drizzles of olive oil.
 Sear on both sides until a golden brown crust forms, about 5-6 minutes per side undisturbed.
 Set aside.

-- Add everything into the slow cooker: In a large 8-quart slow cooker, add half of the chopped onions, carrots, celery, smashed garlic, and a few potatoes to help elevate the beef.
-Then place the seared beef on top, followed by the remaining vegetables, garlic, and potatoes.
+- Add everything into the slow cooker: In a large 8-quart slow cooker, add half of the chopped vegetables (onions, carrots, celery), garlic, and a few potatoes to help elevate the beef slightly.
+Then, arrange the seared beef on top, followed by the remaining vegetables and potatoes.
 Tuck in the sprigs of rosemary and thyme.

 - Pour the cooking liquid: In a bowl, whisk together the beef broth, Worcestershire sauce, balsamic vinegar, tomato paste, Kosher salt (1 tsp), and ground black pepper (½ tsp).
 Pour the liquid into the slow cooker evenly.
 The liquid should come a little less than halfway of the way up the roast, not fully submerged, as it will release plenty of juices as it cooks.

-- Cook on LOW: Cover with the lid and cook on LOW for 8 hours until it’s tender.
+- Cook on LOW: Cover with the lid and cook on LOW for 8-9 hours until it’s tender.
+Note: For more tender meat, slow cook closer to 10 hours because it's a large piece of meat.

 - Shred and serve: Transfer the roast to a cutting board and shred into medium-sized chunks.
 Serve on a platter along with the potatoes, vegetables, and the juices (or make a gravy, see below).
 Garnish with chopped Italian parsley and serve warm with bread for soaking up all the gravy!